LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/ex-4.rst

 **Steps:**

- - Download am `earthquake datasets <https://www.kaggle.com/usgs/earthquake-database>`_
+ - Download an `earthquake datasets <https://www.kaggle.com/usgs/earthquake-database>`_
     **OR** use your own dataset which has to be initially in csv format (not shp) **OR**  find some interesting `dataset from Kaggle <https://www.kaggle.com/datasets>`_.
 The dataset has to be in csv format (not shp)